Should you Transfer your Pension Fund to Australia?

 Note that, currently, any after-tax contributions put into your Australian super fund ("non-concessional contributions") are normally subject to a limit of $100,000 per financial year or $300,000 averaged over three years (for under 65s) - with the result that some transfers may take a number of years to fully complete.
 Note that some extra scope exists to increase contributions but it does depend on a number of factors, including the existing size of your superannuation fund.

 In assessing the desirability of a transfer you also need to consider a number of other benefits to transferring funds to Australia, including:

 - More flexibility in Australia in the format of how benefits are accessed (eg. lump sum and income stream)

 - Elimination of long-term currency risk by having your liabilities and assets in the same currency

 - Greater local control and investment choice

 - Greater flexibility in arranging death benefits to a spouse

 What is the impact if you choose to leave a pension overseas rather than transfer it to Australia?
-In normal circumstances, it means that the pension will be fully assessable in Australia and subject to normal levels of income tax.
-While the lack of taxation in Australia under the new regimes has a significant impact on any comparative analysis, there may be situations where there is a benefit to leaving the pension fund in place - particularly with defined benefit or final salary schemes.
+In normal circumstances it means that the pension will be fully assessable in Australia and subject to normal levels of marginal income tax.
+The fact that super attracts no tax in Australia in most situations has, as you would expect, a significant impact on any comparative analysis, but there may be situations where there is a benefit to leaving the pension fund in place - particularly with defined benefit or final salary schemes.
 For example, the pension may be generously inflation adjusted; you may wish to maintain some sort of income in that currency or the cash value of the pension calculated by the Fund is considered inadequate.
-Additionally, in some cases, and this includes a number of American 401(k) plans, the taxation levied on early exit may be too high and the cash balances too small to justify a transfer.
+Additionally, the cash balances may simply be too small to justify a transfer.